Preparing Your Manufactured Home for High Wind Events

 Always Seek Safety

 Today’s weather forecasting technologies often provide advance notice of conditions capable of producing severe wind and tornadoes.
-Purchasing a weather alert radio is inexpensive way to stay informed and a good idea.
+Almost everyone has a cell phone that will issue weather elated alerts.
+Purchasing a weather alert radio is an inexpensive way to stay informed and a good idea.

 If a manufactured home has a below-ground basement, the home's residents should seek shelter there.
 If any home, site-built or manufactured, does not have a belowground basement, the residents should seek immediate below-ground or other appropriate shelter from the storm's possible effects.